Dan Robert Abbey

-Horace Stafford "Harry" Shipman was born June 24, 1905, in Roswell, Chaves Co., NM and died March 11, 1930, in Detroit, Wayne Co., MI at age 24.
-He was the son of Charles Berry Shipman, Sr. of South Bend, Young Co., TX and Ethel Lee Stafford of Field Creek, Llano Co., TX.
+Horace Stafford "Harry" Shipman was born June 24, 1905, in Dexter, Chaves Co., NM, and died March 11, 1930, at University Hospital, Ann Arbor, Washtenaw Co., MI, at age 24.
+Buried in Parkview Memorial Cemetery, Livonia, Wayne Co., MI.
+He is the son of Charles Berry Shipman, Sr. of South Bend, Young Co., TX, and Ethel Lee Stafford of Field Creek, Llano Co., TX.
+Ethyl Lee (Stafford) (Shipman) Shipman died March 24, 1941, in Texas.
+Walter Manning Shipman October 7, 1892, in Brownwood, Brown Co., TX, and died Unknown.
+He is the son of Charles Joseph Shipman and Misselana Ancabelle Anderson.
+Apparently Ethel was married to Charles Berry Shipman, and was divorced and married 1921 to Charles Berry Shipman's youngest brother, Walter Manning Shipman.

 Margaret Estelle "Muggsie" Aderhold was born February 1, 1909, in Del Rio, Val Verde Co., TX, and died December 13, 2008, in Peoria, Maricopa Co., AZ, at age 99.
-She was the daughter of James Paulett Aderhold of Campbell (now Fulton) Co., GA, and Belzara Letticia "Belle" Barge of Campbell Co., GA.
+Her ashes were scattered in the White Tank Mountain Regional Park, west of Sun City, Maricopa Co., AZ.
+She is the daughter of James Paulette Aderhold of Campbell (now Fulton) Co., GA, and Belzara Letticia "Belle" Barge of Campbell Co., GA.

-Daniel McBride Robert was born July 19, 1910, in Las Cruces, Dona Ana Co., NM and died January 4, 2001, in Sun City, Maricopa Co., AZ, at age 90.
-He was the son of Edward Paul Robert of Thibodaux, Lafourche Co., LA, and Alva A. Franks of Texas.
+Daniel McBride Robert was born July 19, 1910, in Las Cruces, Dona Ana Co., NM, and died January 4, 2001, in Sun City, Maricopa Co., AZ, at age 90.
+His ashes were scattered in the White Tank Mountain Regional Park, west of Sun City, Maricopa Co., AZ.
+He is the son of Edward Paul Robert of Thibodaux, Lafourche Co., LA, and Alva Allison Franks of Dryden, Pecos Co., TX.

 Dan Robert Abbey and Margaret Estelle "Muggsie" (Aderhold) Shipman were married April 13, 1934, in El Paso, El Paso Co., TX.